Snowgem/ModernWalletLangPack/README.md

 We are currently offering a bounty for new translations of **400 XSG** for new translations.

-Also offering a bounty to complete following translations:
+Also offering a bounty of **50 XSG** to complete following translations:
+_The incomplete language files have the incomplete lines in *english* at the moment_

 | Language | ISO 3166-1 alpha-2 |
 | --- | --- |